 Veterans benefit information and assistance is available to those who qualify.
-Contact 360.475.7560 or visit www.olympic.edu/ VeteransServices.
+Contact 360.475.7560 or visit www.olympic.edu/services/ veterans-services-office.

 For more information about Financial Aid, please contact 360.475.7160 or visit the office in the Humanities and Student Services Building, Rm 103.